You may want to read:

-The New Testament equivalent to this were the Pharisees.
+The New Testament equivalent to this was the Pharisees.
 They codified the rules without deviation or sound apologetics.
-In time, their religion became a joyless, fear-based, hollow, mandated set of rules that made them out-of-sync with the culture they were supposed to evangelize.
+In time, their religion became a joyless, fear-based, hollow, and mandated set of rules that made them out-of-sync with the culture they were supposed to evangelize.

 The gospel is more flexible than that.
 It pivots without compromise.
 Gospel people are not afraid to penetrate their culture, choosing to become all things to all people, while praying that God will win some of them to Himself.
 Two extreme worldviews adulterate this gospel objective:

 Christ did not separate or imbibe.
-He penetrated, became, connected, empathized, and transformed without being distant, afraid, self-righteous, or compromised.
+He penetrated, became, connected, ympathized, and transformed without being distant, afraid, self-righteous, or compromised.

 Here are the questions above simplified: Regenerated > Affection > Love Others > Engage Others > Adapt to Others > Win Others.

-Our family enjoys going to the Biltmore Estate in Asheville, NC.
-It’s a sprawling beautiful place to visit, with so much to see and do, in addition to touring the Biltmore mansion.
+Our family enjoys going to the Biltmore Estate in Asheville, North Carolina.
+It’s a sprawling beautiful place to visit with so much to see and do in addition to touring the Biltmore mansion.

 One of our favorite things to visit is the winery.
 Lucia and I do not necessarily enjoy wine since we’re not that big on alcohol.
 Our preference is a taste thing, not a biblical issue.
 I don’t like alcohol, but I do enjoy going to the Biltmore winery.